ADVERTISEMENT

 3. Can AI-native networks really fix problems on their own?

 Yes.
-AI-native networks use real-time monitoring, automated machine learning, and automation to detect failures instantly and reroute traffic before they disrupt service for users.
-The network’s self-healing capability keeps it available to users without operator intervention.
+AI-native networks use real-time monitoring, automated machine learning, and automation to detect failures and reroute traffic before they disrupt users.
+AI-native networks’ self-healing characteristics enable them to remain available to users without requiring operator involvement.

 4. Are AI-native networks more secure than traditional networks?

-AI-native networks enhance security by using a dynamic approach to detect malicious behavior, rather than relying on a static signature list (known threats), which can be outdated.
-Therefore, AI-native networks can detect new and unknown attacks, isolate infected devices in real time, and protect the remaining devices.
+AI-native networks provide enhanced security by using a dynamic approach to identify malicious activity, rather than relying on static signature lists (known threats) that may not reflect current threats.
+Thus, AI-native networks can identify both known and unknown threats, isolate infected devices in real time, and protect uninfected devices from infection.

 5. Why are AI-native networks important for future technologies?